UK's Johnson voices optimism over lockdown easing route

 “You are seeing the results of that really starting to show up in the epidemiology," Johnson said.

-On June 21, all other legal limits on social contact potentially lifted, including the rule that requires people to be at least one meter away from anyone outside their household provided other protective measures are in place, such as mask-wearing or meeting outdoors.
-This is known as the “one-meter plus” rule.
+On June 21, all other limits on social contact will be potentially lifted, including the rule that requires people to be at least 1 meter (3 feet) away from anyone outside their household, provided other protective measures are in place, such as mask-wearing or meeting outdoors.
+This is known as the “1 meter-plus” rule.

-Johnson said there is “a good chance” that the one-meter plus rule will be ditched from June 21.
+Johnson said there's “a good chance” the rule will be ditched beginning June 21.

-“That is still dependent on the data, we can’t say it categorically yet, we have got to look at the epidemiology as we progress, we have got to look at where we get to with the disease," he said.
+“That is still dependent on the data, we can’t say it categorically yet, we have got to look at the epidemiology as we progress," he said.
 "But that’s what it feels like to me right now.”

-Getting rid of the one-meter plus rule would change the financial dynamics for Britain's hospitality sector, which has been one of the most hard-hit during the pandemic.
-Because people can't sit right next to each, inside or outside, pubs and restaurants can't host as many people as they used to.
+Getting rid of the 1 meter-plus rule would change the financial dynamics for Britain's hospitality and cultural sectors, which have been one of the most hard-hit during the pandemic.
+Because people can't sit right next to each other inside or outside, pubs, restaurants, cinemas and theaters can't host as many people as they used to.

 “Given pubs are financially unviable under the current restrictions they face, being able to reopen without any restrictions at all from June 21 is going to be vital to their survival," she said.
 “Our recovery only begins when the restrictions are removed."